cbcercas/21sh-42sh/tests/README.md

 For more information about bats : [Github-bats](https://github.com/sstephenson/bats)
   __(You can modify variable in `$ROOT_BRANCH/tests/tests_bats/test_helper.bats` exemple: "$name_exec")__

+  2. Write line of command in create.txt the script tests.sh build tests form `$ROOT_BRANCH/tests/tests_bats/create.txt` for you.
  --------------
   --------------
   ## Check Leaks with Valgrind :fire: :